Check our list with the top 10 languages you need to consider for business and marketing content translation when competing in global markets.

 Defining a translation and localization strategy for your business is becoming ever more necessary, as it paves the way forward for these global interactions.
 Yet, with 6,909 known living languages, it can be difficult to decide which language/s your company should invest in providing.

 Your first assessment should be looking at your macro level business goals and core target audiences.
 Before diving into the language pool, look at what languages your competitors are using to distribute their content and how relevant they are to mimic or move away from.
-After you’ve gathered all your research, it’s time to read along.
+But that's not all.

-We’ve compiled a handy list of the top 10 languages you should consider for business and marketing content translation when competing in global markets, with the facts and figures on why they are your best bet:
+We’ve compiled a handy list of the top 10 languages you should consider to initiate global growth for business and marketing content translation when competing in global markets, with the facts and figures on why they are your best bet:

 English is the lingua franca of business and academia.
 It’s spoken in 94 countries by 339 million native speakers and is the official language of the 20 most relevant international organizations, making it a very widespread language.
 In most countries, it’s also the primary foreign language taught in schools and can be understood by one third of the world’s population.